-Auditor's remuneration comprises audit fees paid/payable to the Auditor-General's Department for work performed under the Public Finance and Audit Act 1987.
-No other services were provided by the Auditor-General's Department.
+Auditor's remuneration comprises audit fees paid/payable to the Audit Office of South Australia for work performed under the Public Finance and Audit Act 1987.
+No other services were provided by the Audit Office of South Australia.

 6.2 Depreciation